Skip to main content

 1. Be given verbal and written notice of rights and responsibilities in a language and manner that ensures the patient, the representative, or surrogate understands.

-2. Be treated courteously, with respect and dignity – free from any act of discrimination or reprisal.
+2. Be treated courteously, with respect and dignity – free from discrimination or reprisal.

 3. Receive care services without discrimination based upon race, color, national origin, age, religion, disability, sex (including pregnancy, sexual orientation, gender identity, and sex characteristics), handicap, disability, or source of payment.